 However much you may disagree (or tire) with my ranting, you can't deny my Trump Orange Chicken is a qualified success, both in flavor and appearance.

 This recipe is for both political parties, and even independents can join in.
 So make the right choice this election year and serve my latest bipartisan recipe.
-Your dining guests will surely give you the "V" for victory salute!
+Your dining guests will surely give you a landslide of compliments!

 Orange is the new white.